Aesthetic Surgery of Virginia: Enrique Silberblatt, MD

-For women interested in both lifting and enlarging the breasts, a combination of breast augmentation and mastopexy can often be an excellent cosmetic option.
-Referred to as breast augmentation with a lift or a breast lift with implants, this aesthetic procedure can correct sagging/drooping caused by excess breast skin while simultaneously improving the overall size and shape of the breasts with exceptionally natural-looking results.
-Although this treatment is not limited to a particular subset of women, I find that mothers who lost a considerable amount of breast volume following the cessation of breastfeeding tend to benefit the most from breast augmentation with a lift.
+Women who want to lift and fill out their breasts attain the beautiful enhancements they want with a combination of breast augmentation and mastopexy at my Roanoke, VA, practiced.
+Referred to as breast augmentation with a lift or a breast lift with implants, this aesthetic procedure can help women from Smith Mountain Lake, Lexington, Moneta, and other nearby areas correct sagging and drooping caused by excess breast skin while simultaneously improving the overall size and shape of the breasts with exceptionally natural-looking results.
+Although this procedure is not limited to a particular subset of women, I find that mothers who lost a considerable amount of breast volume following the cessation of breastfeeding tend to benefit the most from breast augmentation with a lift.

 - Augment the size of the breasts

 - Restore breast volume